what is this site? | virtual book

 how to come up with ideas

-#essays #creativity #ideas #inspiration Mentioned in what is this site?
+#essays #creativity #ideas #inspiration Mentioned in what is this site?, what is this site? #3

 As you will have noticed, the essays on this site are all titled “how to X”, but are not guides as much as blog entries.
 “How to” is just a rhetorical device, an invitation to approach a subject.
 I got the idea, mainly, from the HBO show “How to with John Wilson”.
 Episodes like “How to make small talk” are not really guides but a series of confessional musings from John Wilson and his impromptu guests.
 However, unlike the show, my writings here are genuinely interested in how to do things.
 Specifically, I will write about things that interest me: books, writing, programming, psychology, relationships, and so on.